rinakawamura/mvc-startup-pitches/README.md

   - Here is a website for different gradients you can apply (https://www.eggradients.com/category/teal-gradient)
   - A collection of different UIs for inspiration (https://collectui.com/)
   - A collection of different CSS snippets (https://30-seconds.github.io/30-seconds-of-css/#bouncing-loader)

+- If you wanna get a headstart for tomorrow, try to refactor your code.
+Many of the pitches will be connected to the same industries.
+Instead of associating them with "strings" each time, how could we leverage a new model and build a relationship between an industry and a pitch?
+If you're stuck, talk it through with Prince or Gigi!